 The Storenomorpha raghavai (Patel & Reddy, 1991) spider species has been collected from the Mainpur forest region of Gariaband district of Chhattisgarh.
 The collection site is located 17 km away from Mainpur in the east direction.
 It is surrounded by dense forest area.
 This spider was seen on the ground surface of the forest during the afternoon.
 As seen in this spider was collected by hand picking method and its live photography was done with INFINIX SMART HD MOBILE CAMERA.
 After completion of photography, it was preserved in 80% alcohol and deposit in Department of Zoology, Govt.
 D.B.
 Girls P.G.
 College Kalibadi Raipur, Chhattisgarh, India.
 The specimen is identified by its legs arrangement and pale median strips on cephalothorax.
 Spider species was identified by standard literature about Storenomorpha record in India (Sankaran, P. M. 2021).

-RESULT AND DISCUSSION
+RESULTS AND DISCUSSION

-After identifying the specimen using morphological analysis techniques, it was found to be Storenomorpha raghavai (Patel & Reddy, 1991), a spider species belonging to the family Zodariidae.
-This is a first observation from Chhattisgarh State that observed spider belong to family Zodaridae.
+After identifying the specimen using morphological analysis, the specimen was determined to be Storenomorpha raghavai (Patel & Reddy, 1991), a spider species belonging to the family Zodariidae.
+This is a first recorded observation from Chhattisgarh State of a spider belonging to the family Zodaridae.
 Only female spiders were observed in the study and not the male.
 Two species of Storenomorpha are found in India which appear very similar in morphology.
 These can be identified only on the basis of their body markings.
 For example, in Storenomorpha raghavai (Patel & Reddy, 1991) the median yellow stripes and posterior yellow square mark are connected whereas in Storenomorpha joyaus (Tikader, 1970) the median yellow stripes and posterior yellow mark are not connected.
-Its full description is given in this paper along with the fugue (D-J)..
+Its full description is provided in this paper along with the figures (D-J).

 Taxonomy